CD-CSCI-10447/Lab09-Collections/ReadMe.md

 # Part C

-## Count Duplicates Challenge 🧩
+## Longest Repeating Character Challenge 🎯

 ### Introduction:
-Sometimes, we come across situations where we have to count things that repeat.
-Think of it like going through a box of colored marbles and counting how many times each color repeats more than once.

-In this challenge, you have to do something similar, but with characters in a string!
+Imagine you have a box of letters and you are allowed to replace some of them to form the longest string of the same letter.
+It's like changing out mismatched socks from a drawer to get as many matching pairs as you can.

+In this challenge, you have a string and a limited number of replacements.
+Your task is to figure out the maximum length of a substring with the same letters after making those replacements.

 ### The Challenge:
-Given a string called `data`, your task is to count the number of characters that appear more than once.
-These characters are considered 'duplicates'.
+You're given a string `s` and an integer `k`.
+You can choose any character in the string and change it to any other uppercase English character, but you can perform this operation no more than `k` times.

+Find out the length of the longest substring of repeated letters you can achieve after making the allowed replacements.

-For example:
+For instance:

-If `data` is `"abcdefga"`, you should return the value of `1`.
-Why?
-Because the character `a` is the only one that repeats.

-If `data` is `"xyzxyzxyz"`, you should return the value of `3`.
-That's because the characters `x`, `y`, and `z` all repeat multiple times.
+If `s` is `"ABAB"` and `k` is `2`, you should return `4`.
+How come?
+You can replace the two 'A's with 'B's (or the other way round) to have "BBBB".

+Similarly, if `s` is `"AABABBA"` and `k` is `1`, the answer would be `4`.
+This is because changing the 'A' in the middle to 'B' gets you "AABBBBA".
+The substring "BBBB" is the longest series of repeating letters.

 ### Hints 🚀:
-If you're not sure where to start, think about how a map (or dictionary in some languages) works.
-It can store items with a unique key and a value.
-For this challenge, a `Map` can be extremely helpful.
-You can use characters as the unique keys and their count (number of times they appear) as values.
+Still pondering over the solution?
+A hint for you: a sliding window approach combined with a frequency counter (like a `Map` in many programming languages) can be handy here.
+You'd keep track of the number of times each letter appears as you slide through the string.

 ### How to get started 🏁:
-1. Look at the `Problem` class provided in the `com.codedifferently` package.
-There's a method named `countDuplicates` which takes the string `data` as its parameter.
+1. Check out the `Problem` class inside the `com.codedifferently` package.
+There's a method named `longestRepeatingCharacter` awaiting your logic.
-2. Fill in the logic in this method to solve the problem.
-Make sure it returns the correct count for the test cases.
+2. Implement the method to match the challenge's requirements and ensure the correct output for the examples.
-3. Test your solution against the given tests in the `ProblemTest` class.
-Once all tests pass, pat yourself on the back!
+3. Once done, validate your solution against the tests provided in the `ProblemTest` class.

-Best of luck, and happy coding! 🌟
+Best of luck, and enjoy the problem-solving journey! 🎉